ariatemplates/editors-tools/ultimate-poc/README.md

 For now it's easier for the Eclipse plugin to communicate with an already running backend instance, that is launched externally.

-There is still some work to do to enable the plugin launching a backend packaged with it.
+There is still some work to do to enable the plugin to launch a backend packaged with it.

-There are two kind of environments to consider:
+There are two kinds of environments to consider:

 * __development__: just have a quick and dirty solution to make it work in development mode
 * __production__: make it work in the context of a packaged plugin

 __For development__, the sources of the server are available, and are located inside the project.
-Therefore to launch it (__without hardcoding paths!!__), there is just a need to __resolve the relative paths__ inside the project (i.e. equivalent to programatically find the path of the project).
+Therefore to launch it ( __without hardcoding paths!!__ ), there is just a need to __resolve the relative paths inside the project__ (i.e. equivalent to programatically find the path of the project).

 __For production__, the problem is different.

-First, once installed the plugin will reside in the Eclipse installation, among every other bundles.
-The thing would be - as it is for development - to resolve the path of the plugin (but in this case it's not the context of the project but the one of the Eclipse installation).
-Have a look at [`FileLocator.find`](http://help.eclipse.org/kepler/index.jsp?topic=%2Forg.eclipse.platform.doc.isv%2Freference%2Fapi%2Forg%2Feclipse%2Fcore%2Fruntime%2FFileLocator.html&anchor=find%28org.osgi.framework.Bundle,%20org.eclipse.core.runtime.IPath,%20java.util.Map%29): the `Bundle` required in this method can be taken from the `Activator` class of this project.
+First, once installed, the plugin will reside in the Eclipse installation, among every other bundles.
+The thing would be - as it is for development - to __resolve the path of the plugin__ (but in this case it's not in the context of the project but the one of the Eclipse installation).
+Have a look at [`FileLocator.find`](http://help.eclipse.org/kepler/index.jsp?topic=%2Forg.eclipse.platform.doc.isv%2Freference%2Fapi%2Forg%2Feclipse%2Fcore%2Fruntime%2FFileLocator.html&anchor=find%28org.osgi.framework.Bundle,%20org.eclipse.core.runtime.IPath,%20java.util.Map%29): the `Bundle` required in this method can be taken from the [`Activator`](src/poc/Activator.java) class of this project.

 But then there is a problem due to the fact a plugin is __packaged in an archive by default__.
 If the Java system works fine with binaries contained in archives, it is not the case of the _externally made_ server.
 It __relies on a standard file system access__.

 For that there are two solutions:

 * either finding a solution to execute the server in a virtual file system - personally I don't know how
-* or finding a solution to extract the file of the archive for the server.
-See this [thread on stackoverflow](http://stackoverflow.com/questions/5622789/how-to-refer-a-file-from-jar-file-in-eclipse-plugin) talking about plugin packaging: an option to avoid archiving would be available in case we wrap the plugin in an Eclipse feature.
+* or finding a solution to extract the files of the archive for the server.
+See this [thread on stackoverflow](http://stackoverflow.com/questions/5622789/how-to-refer-a-file-from-jar-file-in-eclipse-plugin#answer-5660242) talking about plugin packaging: an option to avoid archiving would be available in case we wrap the plugin in an Eclipse feature.

 ### Projects architecture